toludoyin/Data_Science_Pandas/README.md

 # Data_Science_Pandas
+PL: Python
-Data manipulation and visualisation of data with the use of pandas, matplot and plotly
+Data extraction, cleaning, wrangling and visualisation  with the use of pandas library, matplot, seaborn and plotly